 Nova Ren Suma

 Nova Ren Suma received her MFA in Fiction from Columbia University.
-Suma is the author of the YA novels Imaginary Girls (Penguin/Dutton, 2011) and 17 & Gone (Penguin/Dutton, 2013).
-She’s now at work on a new YA novel, The Walls Around Us, coming in 2015 from Algonquin YR.
-Suma has been a fellow in fiction with the New York Foundation for the Arts and was awarded residencies at the Djerassi Resident Artists Program, the Millay Colony, the Corporation of Yaddo, and, twice, from the MacDowell Colony.
+Suma is the author of the YA novels The Walls Around Us, which was named the #1 Kids’ Indie Next Pick for Spring 2015 and was published in March 2015 from Algonquin YR, and Imaginary Girls (Penguin/Dutton, 2011) and 17 & Gone (Penguin/Dutton, 2013), , which were both named 2014 Outstanding Books for the College Bound by YALSA.
+She’s now at work on her next novel with Algonquin YR.
+Suma has been a fellow in fiction with the New York Foundation for the Arts and was awarded residencies at the Djerassi Resident Artists Program, the Millay Colony, the Corporation of Yaddo, and the MacDowell Colony.
 She was selected to attend the 2012 Launch Pad Workshop, a NASA-funded astronomy workshop for writers.
 In the summer 2013 she was awarded an NEA fellowship for a residency at the Hambidge Center for Arts & Sciences.
-She has taught YA novel writing with Mediabistro and workshops at SCBWI conferences and elsewhere.Website
+She has taught YA novel writing with Mediabistro, Ideasmyth, the Djerassi Program, and workshops at SCBWI conferences and elsewhere.Website

 - Gail Tsukiyama